exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

 # Virtual Schema API Documentation

+In the Exasol database, a Virtual Schema adapter is basically a [UDF](https://docs.exasol.com/database_concepts/udf_scripts.htm).
+The Exasol core invokes this UDF in different situations, for example when creating a Virtual Schema or during query processing.
-The Exasol database provides a [ZeroMQ](https://zeromq.org/) interface with JSON messages for Virtual Schema adapters.
-This page documents this API (what the possible JSON messages are).
+In order to communicate with the Virtual Schema adapter UDF, the Exasol database sends a JSON parameter to the Virtual Schema adapter UDF and retrieves also a JSON string as return value.
+This page documents these JSON messages.

 ## Table of Contents